SBB Em 3/3

 The SBB Em 3/3 is a diesel shunting locomotive of the Swiss Federal Railways (SBB).
-They were built between 1959 and 1963, with a total of 41 units being manufactured by the Swiss Locomotive and Machine Works.
-They were designed to perform shunting duties for the SBB and were assigned running numbers 18801 to 18841.
+They were built between 1959 and 1963, with a total of 42 units being manufactured by the Swiss Locomotive and Machine Works.
+They were designed to perform shunting duties for the SBB and were assigned running numbers 18801 to 18841 and SZU 11 Leu.

-Under the SBB they are classified as heavy shunters.
+Under the SBB they are classified as light shunters.
 Under SBBs later UIC classification system they were designated as being Em 830 class locomotives while being numbered 000 to 040.